Pinot Noir (Foxeys Hangout)$35.00

 Duck of any kind, veal, Cantonese-style beef with black beans will work well, game birds and light braises.

-2013 has produced wines that drink quite well in their youth simply due to a volume of flavour; to get the most from these wines though you will want to put some away.
+2014 has produced wines that drink quite well in their youth simply due to a volume of flavour and middle-palate fruit; to get the most from these wines though you will want to put some away.
 We recommend drinking this wine anytime to 2025.
-It will develop tobacco and twiggy aromas and maintain savouriness with excellent structure.
+It will develop tobacco and attractive potpourri aromas and maintain savouriness with excellent structure.